BhuvanK18/Data-Manager/README.md

 3.Once installed type pyinstaller --onefile -w followed by the name of the py file i.e. DataManager.py in this case.

-4.After sometime it will show successfully completed.
+4.After sometime it will "show successfully" completed.

 5.You will find the .exe file in the dist folder.